jaeeee/rshell/README.md

 ### pipe.cpp
 Also known as “||” next command executed only if the first command fails.
+NOTE: we named this class before we knew that we had to do the pipe operator, thus we called the actual pipe operator "iopipe.cpp".

 * `Base* left, right`